On complexity of propositional Linear-time Temporal Logic with finitely many variables: Complexity of satisfiability and model-checking for finite-variable fragments

 Lastly, we define

 One can then show, by induction on the length of the computation of $M$ on $x$, that $M(x) = yes$ if, and only if, $\psi$ is satisfied in $\frak{M}$ by an infinite path corresponding, in the way described above, to the computation of $M$ on $x$.
-This gives us the following: \begin{theorem} The model-checking problem for {\bf LTL} formulas with at most one variable is PSPACE-complete. \end{theorem} Likewise, we can show that $M(x) = yes$ if, and only if, $\psi$ is satisfiable, which gives us the following: \begin{theorem} The satisfiability problem for {\bf LTL} formulas with at most one variable is PSPACE-complete. \end{theorem}
+This gives us the following: \begin{theorem} The model-checking problem for {\bf LTL} formulas with at most one variable is \rm{PSPACE}-complete. \end{theorem} Likewise, we can show that $M(x) = yes$ if, and only if, $\psi$ is satisfiable, which gives us the following: \begin{theorem} The satisfiability problem for {\bf LTL} formulas with at most one variable is \rm{PSPACE}-complete. \end{theorem}